JeanMertz/jeanmertz.com/content/career/_index.md

 and your software should reflect the diverse world we live in, serving both able and impaired people from all walks of life.

-As a **Site Reliability Engineer** I know that _trust_ in your organisation is the most valuable relationship you can have with your customers.
+As a **Site Reliability Engineer** I know that _trust_ in your organization is the most valuable relationship you can have with your customers.
 Trust can be lost in a short timespan, but takes many more cycles to regain.
 The stability of the systems your business operates on is of critical importance, and is worth more than it seems.
 Prevention trumps cure, so observability must be a big part of your operation to ensure smooth sailing.

-As a **Software Engineer** I’ve learnt to build systems as complex as they need to be to fulfil their role within a product or organisation, but no more complex than that.
-I’ve learned that every line of code is a liability that adds operational costs to an organisation and must therefor be justified to exist.
-Documentation done right is a highly valuable asset to any organisation, but done wrong can become an unwelcome time sink.
+As a **Software Engineer** I’ve learned to build systems as complex as they need to be to fulfil their role within a product or organization, but no more complex than that.
+I’ve learned that every line of code is a liability that adds operational costs to an organization and must therefor be justified to exist.
+Documentation done right is a highly valuable asset to any organization, but done wrong can become an unwelcome time sink.

-As a **Software Architect** I understand that software does not exist in a vacuum and must always serve a higher purpose in collaboration with other systems, both internal and external to the organisation.
-The whole of these systems must be in-tune or risk slowing down the speed at which an organisation can iterate.
-A ubiquitous language surrounding the domain models used throughout the organisation is a highly valuable asset that warrants significant intellectual investments.
+As a **Software Architect** I understand that software does not exist in a vacuum and must always serve a higher purpose in collaboration with other systems, both internal and external to the organization.
+The whole of these systems must be in-tune or risk slowing down the speed at which an organization can iterate.
+A ubiquitous language surrounding the domain models used throughout the organization is a highly valuable asset that warrants significant intellectual investments.

-As a **Technical Lead** I realise that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
+As a **Technical Lead** I realize that delivering a successful product is the result of a combination of short bursts of intense periods of activity spread out over a longer period of time.
 Sprints are needed to make sure you meet your short-term goals while never losing sight of the clarity and planning needed for a sustainable long-term marathon.
-Technical debt is part of every organisation, and must be paid off at a constant pace, to not drag down the speed of iteration.
+Technical debt is part of every organization, and must be paid off at a constant pace, to not drag down the speed of iteration.
 It must never be allowed to become a reason for not shipping on time.

 As an **Engineering Coach** I know that every engineer is a human being with needs, personality traits, misfortunes and personal goals.
-The software running the organisation is only as good as the strength and happiness of your team.
+The software running the organization is only as good as the strength and happiness of your team.
 Engineers are smart, dedicated and always re-educating themselves, provide in that thirst for knowledge, and you have a formula to sustain your most valuable assets.
-Give your best engineers plenty of opportunities to learn from others outside your organisation, while allocating their time wisely to help them teach those within your organisation.
+Give your best engineers plenty of opportunities to learn from others outside your organization, while allocating their time wisely to help them teach those within your organization.

 As a **Chief Technology Officer** I’ve experienced the importance of the collaboration between tech, product, marketing, and operations.
-All of these departments need to work in tandem for an organisation to succeed.
-None serves the other, but all serve the mission and vision of the organisation.
+All of these departments need to work in tandem for an organization to succeed.
+None serves the other, but all serve the mission and vision of the organization.
 A technical roadmap is of no value on its own, but must strike a balance between achieving technical excellence, and delivering on planned product features.

 As a **Human Being** I know that I want to do good for this world, and want to leave it in a better state than I found it.
-I realise that software – similar to other tools – can be used for good and bad, and I choose to only use it for good.
-I am principled in that way, and I do not apologise for that.
-The mission statement of an organisation matters a great deal, the way the organisation lives up to that statement on a day to day basis matters even more.
+I realize that software – similar to other tools – can be used for good and bad, and I choose to only use it for good.
+I am principled in that way, and I do not apologize for that.
+The mission statement of an organization matters a great deal, the way the organization lives up to that statement on a day-to-day basis matters even more.

 ## Personality Traits